picanteverde/init/readme.md

-Initial Commits for App development with JavaScript
+Initial Commits for App development with JavaScript in node.js